sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

 ---

 # BlockTexturesV2
 BlockTexturesV2 lists all block types, aka indexes, in the map and their configuration.
-Sector's Edge and MagicaVoxle can handle up to 255 indexes.
+Sector's Edge and MagicaVoxel can handle up to 255 indexes.
 There cannot be two or more indexes with duplicate configuration.
 ::: tip WORKAROUND
 It is possible to have two or more indexes with the same look in-game.
 To do this, use fields that can loop.
 Using `Offset` as an example, increase the offset on an axis by a multiple of the index's Size value.
 This outputs a visually identical block with differing indexes.
 :::